-Mo noted that the location of parking is also a concern for the elderly and disabled, as they would need storefronts to be easily accessible from parking.
+A resident who identified themselves only as Mo noted that the location of parking is also a concern for the elderly and disabled, as they would need storefronts to be easily accessible from parking.
 Mo noted that she had heard it took two years for the owner of 108 Great Road to get through the Special Permit process and asked whether the length of time of the Special Permit process would be addressed through the proposed zoning.
 Lori Clark corrected this, as the owner has had his permits in place, however the pandemic caused some obstacles.
+Lori Clark stated the original permit was granted within seven months of the date of application.
 Lori Clark said a typical Special Permit timeline could be made public.

 Mo stated that the vision described in the presentation recalls the image of downtown Concord and stated this would take a long time to achieve and existing structures would need to be demolished.
-Lori Clark agreed the vision will take a long time to achieve, however the Board isn't imagining Lower Village would look like Concord because Lower Village does not have the streetscape, the population, or the proximity to public transit.
+Lori Clark agreed the vision will take a long time to achieve, however the Board isn't imagining Lower Village would look like Concord Center because Lower Village does not have on street parking, the streetscape, the population, or the proximity to public transit.
 What is intended to change from the current landscape is the design of buildings, the design of parking lots, the increase in pedestrian and bike accessibility and the inclusion of open space for community activities to locate.

 Charlie Hartford noted that the bylaw includes mixed use development and asked whether the intent is for the proposed bylaw to meet the Town's requirement of allowing multifamily housing development in accordance with the MBTA Communities legislation.
-Lori Clark said this specific point hasn't been specifically discussed.
+Lori Clark said this point hasn't been specifically discussed as of yet.